krishnakumar4a4/windows-drivers-rs/examples/usb-fx2/README.md

 * WDK environment (either via eWDK or installed WDK)
 * LLVM
-* cargo-wdk: our Rust driver build too which you can install by running `cargo install --git https://github.com/microsoft/windows-drivers-rs.git cargo-wdk --locked`
+* cargo-wdk: our Rust driver build tool which you can install by running `cargo install --git https://github.com/microsoft/windows-drivers-rs.git cargo-wdk --locked`

 Once prerequests are installed, run `cargo wdk build --sample` in this directory to build and package the driver.